Hurricanes and Hoosiers in final preps as excitement for CFP championship game continues to grow - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI BEACH, FLA.
 (WSVN) - The Miami Hurricanes and Indiana Hoosiers are getting ready to face off in South Florida for the College Football Playoff National Championship game at the Hard Rock Stadium, as excitement from both sides continues to grow.

-Both teams climbed towards the top with major victories in games across the United States, with the final game ending up in the home turf of the Miami Hurricanes.
+Both teams climbed toward the top with major victories in games across the United States, with the final game ending up in the home turf of the Miami Hurricanes.

-“Probably the coolest thing of all of this, is the opportunity to play in our home stadium for a national championship, in front of our home crowd and our home city, again, what an unbelievable opportunity for us, and the U as a whole, right, and just the city in general,” said Carson Beck, quarterback for the Canes.
+“Probably the coolest thing of all of this is the opportunity to play in our home stadium for a national championship, in front of our home crowd and our home city,” said Hurricanes quarterback Carson Beck.
+“Again, what an unbelievable opportunity for us, and the U as a whole, right?
+And just the city in general.”

-“This amazing like, this is a blessing, like we all extremely blessed to be here, like, we in the national championship, like, it’s crazy, this is a dream come true,” said Hurricanes running back Mark Fletcher Jr.
+“This is amazing, like, this is a blessing, like, we’re all extremely blessed to be here, like, we in the national championship, like, it’s crazy.
+This is a dream come true,” said Hurricanes running back Mark Fletcher Jr.

-“It’s just another opponent, obviously it’s the most important game of the year, but we’re gonna prepare like they’re anybody else, and practice has been the same as it has for the last 16 weeks, so it’s not really different, just, practice, preparation, and to get ready for the game,” said Akheem Mesidor, another defensive lineman for the Hurricanes.
+“It’s just another opponent.
+Obviously, it’s the most important game of the year, but we’re gonna prepare like they’re anybody else, and practice has been the same as it has for the last 16 weeks, so it’s not really different, just, practice, preparation and to get ready for the game,” said Canes defensive lineman Akheem Mesidor.

-With history in the making for the national championship game, the Hurricanes players have been hard at work preparing, and hope to achieve victory through their practice.
+With history in the making for the national championship game, the Canes have been hard at work preparing, and they hope to achieve victory through their practice.

 Copyright 2025 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.